PhilipBDev/Forget-Me-Not-Apothecary---Server/README.md

 The user system is in place to see if I could make all prices discounted upon logging in to mimic a membership-oriented store.
 All prices get set to 10% lower (plus 1 cent to make it nicer to look at) upon registration or logging in.

 Trying to figure out how to connect Redux and Paypal Sandbox together was the most challenging part since I knew nothing about them going in.
-Anpther issue I faced was figuring out how to make the front end talk to the back end from Netlify to Heroku, which involved purchasing a domain name and routing both through Cloudflare.
+To be honest, I'd need a refresher if I were to use Redux again, but I've got the gist of it so it'll be much easier to figure out next time.
+Another issue I faced was figuring out how to make the front end talk to the back end from Netlify to Heroku, which involved purchasing a domain name and routing both through Cloudflare.

 ### Built With